-An estimated 100,000 persons are missing as a result of the current conflict in Syria, and the country has a legacy of missing and disappeared persons cases linked to human rights abuses and other causes that occurred prior to the conflict.
+Estimates cited by the UN in 2019 indicate that over 100,000 persons are missing as a result of the current conflict in Syria.
+In addition, the country has a legacy of missing and disappeared persons cases linked to human rights abuses and other causes that occurred prior to the conflict.
 Syrians who have fled the fighting have also gone missing along migratory routes, in treacherous Mediterranean crossings or through criminal enterprises that prey upon migrants and refugees, including child trafficking in Europe and elsewhere.
 In addition, there are persons who are not Syrian missing in Syria, including journalists, ISIS fighters, combatants from foreign armies and others.
 And there are children living in detention centers whose parents – ISIS fighters and others – are missing.

 In Syria itself, there are persons missing as a consequence of summary executions, arbitrary and incommunicado detention, kidnapping and abduction, as well as combatants and civilians missing as a direct result of fighting and the day-to-day ravages of war, and war crimes.
-In addition, since March 2011, hundreds of thousands of Syrians have been killed; more than 6.5 million have been displaced inside the country, and a further 5.6 million have fled Syria, seeking safety in Lebanon, Turkey, Jordan, Iraq, Europe and further afield.
+In addition, since March 2011, more than 6.5 million have been displaced inside the country, and a further 5.6 million have fled Syria, seeking safety in Lebanon, Turkey, Jordan, Iraq, Europe and further afield, according to UNHCR data from 2018.
 This means that relatives of the missing may be living inside or outside of Syria.

 ICMP’s Syria/MENA program is contributing to efforts to lay the basis for a future Syrian state that will take responsibility for accounting for all missing persons, regardless of their ethnic or religious background, their role in the conflict or their political affiliation, and for securing the rights to justice, truth and reparations of all missing persons’ families.
 The ICMP Syria/MENA program is being implemented in Syria, in neighboring countries among refugees, and along migratory routes.